(See also Introduction to Periodontal Disease.)

-Gum recession is the loss of gum tissue from the base of a tooth with exposure of the root surface.
+Gum recession is the loss of gum tissue from the base of a tooth with exposure of the root of the tooth.

-Recession usually occurs in response to overaggressive brushing but can also result from injury or the natural aging process in thin, delicate gum tissue.
+Recession usually occurs in response to overaggressive toothbrushing but can also result from injury or the natural aging process in thin, delicate gum tissue.
 Most people have some slight recession.

 Recession may make the teeth very sensitive to cold, to sweet foods, or to touch.
 It may be accompanied by bone loss and may make the teeth more vulnerable to root cavities.